gaohan433/Signal-enhancement/README.md

 # Signal-enhancement
-Repo for the paper "Enhancing Uterine Contraction Detection Through Novel EHG Signal Processing: A Pilot Study Leveraging the Relationship Between Slow and Fast Wave Components to Improve Signal Quality and Noise Resilience"
+Repo for the paper "Enhancing Uterine Contraction Detection Through Novel EHG Signal Processing: A Pilot Study Leveraging the Relationship Between Slow and Fast Wave Components to Improve Signal Quality and Noise Resilience".
-Code and data will be provided shortly.
+Code and data will be provided soon after the paper is published.